How to use gzip and bzip2 Linux commands Explained

 #bzip2 [option] [file]

-The following image shows all the supported options of the gzip command.
+The -h option lists all the supported options.
+It works with both commands.
+The following command lists all supported options of the gzip command.

 all options of gzip command

-The following image shows all the supported options of the bzip2 command.
+The following command lists all supported options of the bzip2 command.

 all options of bzip2 command